AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 --------|------------------
 **Command Line Interface (CLI)** | A text-based interface where users interact with a computer by typing commands into a terminal, allowing for direct control and automation of tasks.
 **Graphical User Interface (GUI)** | A form of user interface that allows users to interact with electronic devices through graphical icons and visual indicators such as secondary notation.
-**applicant** | A person who makes a formal application for something, especially a job.
+**Applicant** | A person who makes a formal application for something, especially a job.
 **JDK** | Acronym for _Java Development Kit._ It is a distribution of Java technology by Oracle Corporation.
 It implements the Java Language Specification and the Java Virtual Machine Specification and provides the Standard Edition of the Java Application Programming Interface.
-**unique** | Only 1 specific instance of it exists.
+**Unique** | Only 1 specific instance of it exists.
-**case-insensitive** | Uppercase and lowercase letters are treated the same and hence equivalent.
+**Case-insensitive** | Uppercase and lowercase letters are treated the same and hence equivalent.
-**hard disk** | The storage device used by a computer.
+**Hard disk** | The storage device used by a computer.
 These can be used as primary or secondary storage.
 **JSON** | Acronym for _JavaScript Object Notation,_ an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of name–value pairs and arrays (or other serializable values).
-**shortcut** | A key or combination of keys that you can press on a computer keyboard to quickly perform a specific action.
+**Shortcut** | A key or combination of keys that you can press on a computer keyboard to quickly perform a specific action.

 --------------------------------------------------------------------------------------------------------------------